anne-marschner/SYDAG/README.md

 5. [FAQ](#faq)

 ## General Information
-SYDAG is a **Sy**ntehtic **Da**taset **G**eneartor for data integration scenarios.
+SYDAG is a **Sy**nthetic **Da**taset **G**enerator for data integration scenarios.
-Users can apply it to create integration scenarios that are customized to their specific needs.
-The generator works with relational datamodels.
-The user must supply SYADG with a relation stored in the form of a CSV file.
-SYDAG can process this relation to create an integration scenario of multiple datasets and relations.
+Users can aplly it to create integration scenarios that are customized to their specific needs.
+The generator works with relational data models.
+The user must provide a relation stored as a CSV file.
+SYDAG processes this relation to create an integration scenario with multiple datasets and relations.
-The user can choose between varies configuration options to achieve a specific result.
+The user can choose from various configuration options to achieve a specific result.
-We provide a graphical user interface for an easy usage of SYDAG.
-The output includes the new datasets, a Mapping File, and a key file for each created dataset.
-The Mappinf File specifies which attributes in the new relations correspond to the original attributes.
-The key files containin the key and foreign key relationships.
+We provide a graphical user interface for easy use of SYDAG.
+The output includes the generated datasets, a mapping file, and a key file for each dataset.
+The mapping file specifies which attributes in the new relations correspond to the original attributes.
+The key files contain information about key and foreign key relationships.

 ## Technologies
 A list of technologies used within the project: